cern-eos/eos/namespace/ns_quarkdb/tests/README.md

 The QuarkDB library can be installed from: http://storage-ci.web.cern.ch/storage-ci/quarkdb/tag/el7/x86_64/

+Some setup is necessary before running for the first time.
+A complete documentation can be found [here][1].

 QuarkDB runs in a similar fashion to other XRootD plugins: `xroot -c config.file`

 ### The QuarkDB config file